 Hanoi has so much to offer travellers.
 Vibrant culture, rich cuisine, breathtaking nature: there is seemingly nothing this city does not have.
 Visitors can expect to discover what local life is like in the city, and one place that surely exposes tourists to the real capital is the Hanoi night market.
 Found in the Old Quarter, this market bridges the gap between tourists and locals.
 It is equipped with delicious food and souvenirs, and while the market is a popular destination, it remains off the beaten path.
-Follow our detailed guide to take on the night market in Hanoi.
+Indeed, visiting this night market is one of top things to do in Hanoi.
+Follow our detailed guide to take on the market.

 About the Hanoi night market

 Backpackers and travelers should not bypass stalls selling traveling items, like backpacks, waterproof coats, and more.
-This is one of the cheapest places to find items for your traveling endeavors and at a discounted price.
+Hanoi night market is one of the cheapest places to find items for your traveling endeavors and at a discounted price.
 Remember to barter.
 Vendors may even sell an item half price!
 There is a strong haggling tradition in the northern provinces of Vietnam, so as long as the sellers do not inform customers that the items they are selling have a fixed price, feel free to negotiate with them.
+Our best recommendation would be, have a local guide to accompany you.
+This way you can maximize your local experience!

 The food area on Hang Buom Street is a must-visit destination where food vendors gather congregate.
 Pay attention to the t-sections, as this is where you can easily detect a more spacious area with a handful of people eating.